 There has also been work targeting the B2C transactions.
-In (Huang et al., 2010) the authors proposed an agent-based architecture for automated negotiations between businesses and consumers.
+In [13] the authors proposed an agent-based architecture for automated negotiations between businesses and consumers.
 The buyer agents incorporated such components as searcher and negotiator, while seller agents featured negotiator module whose strategy was set by the sales department.
-It has been argued by many that complete automation of real-life negotiations, in particular in business contexts does not seem to be a viable solution (e.g. (Lin and Kraus, 2010)).
+It has been argued by many that complete automation of real-life negotiations, in particular in business contexts does not seem to be a viable solution (e.g. [14].
 Automation in general is applicable only when tasks concerned are well-structured, which is rarely the case in many business situations.
 However, since efficient policies can be set for multiple daily interactions with the customers regarding the sales of products and services, it seems that a relatively high level of automation may be feasible.